#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 Using Sections for Structuring

-To edit your TeachCenter course you always have to activate the edit mode beforehand (top right: Edit course > Turn editing on).
+To edit your TeachCenter course you always have to activate the edit mode beforehand via the slider at the top right.

 One main advantage of using several sections is the clear structure of the course content –both for lecturers and students.